tdcosim/TDcoSim/docs/user_guide_understanding_config.md

        * *LVRT_MOMENTARY_CESSATION (Boolean):* Specifies whether DER should ramp back to nominal power when voltage recovers above the under-voltage 2 trip voltage set point.

        * *pvderScale (float):* Specifies the scaling factor associated with the DER power output from the feeder.
 A higher value of *pvderScale* for similar *solarPenetration* will result in lower number of DER model instances.

-       * *solarPenetrationUnit (string):*  specifies the unit of solar penetration in the distribution system.

-       * *avoidNodes (list of strings):* Specifies the nodes in the distribution system that are to be avoided when placing the DER.
-The tool automatically places the DER at different nodes of the distribution system while avoiding the nodes specified here.

-       * *dt:* Specifies the time step at which voltage/power information is exchanged with DER model instance.

 ***
 ***Note:*** Please check sections 6.4.1 and 6.4.2 in [IEEE 1547-2018](https://standards.ieee.org/standard/1547-2018.html) for more information on voltage ride-through and trip settings.